 Service learning provides an opportunity for students to be actively involved in the learning process.
 Service experiences help to clarify career goals and develop personal competencies and leadership skills.
-A variety of service learning courses are offered at IUPUI, and a list can be found in the Schedule of Classes under "Service Learning" or by contacting the Center for Service and Learning, University College, UC3116, (317) 278-2662 or visiting csl.iupui.edu.
+A variety of service learning courses are offered at IUPUI, and a list can be found in the online course offerings under "Service Learning" or by contacting the Center for Service and Learning, University College, UC3116, (317) 278-2662 or visit csl.iupui.edu.

-Reserve Officers' Training Corps (ROTC) Army ROTC
+Reserve Officers' Training Corps (ROTC)

+Army ROTC

 A very active Army ROTC Program is available to all qualified students.
 Army ROTC is the primary source of the commissioned officers that lead our nation's army.
-Upon graduation from college and commissioning as a second lieutenant in the Army, an ROTC graduate is guaranteed employment and gains valuable life experiences while serving in one of our country's most prestigous professions.
-A voung second lieutenant will routinely have thirty or more personnel working under his or her control.
+Upon graduation from college and commissioning as a second lieutenant in the Army, an ROTC graduate is guaranteed employment and gains valuable life experiences while serving in one of our country's most prestigious professions.
+A voung second lieutenant routinely commands 30 or more personnel.
 In the corporate world it would take decades for an individual to reach that level of responsibility.
-It is for this reason that ROTC graduates are so valued in the Armed Forces or in Fortune 500 Companies after they complete military service.
+It is for this reason that ROTC graduates are so valued in the Armed Forces, as well as in Fortune 500 companies, after they complete military service.
 Army ROTC at IUPUI, referred to as "the best leadership course in America," will prepare the qualified student for these challenges.